barreleye/barreleye/README.md

 1. Individual blockchain nodes — for indexing (eg: [Bitcoin](https://bitcoin.org/), [Ethereum](https://ethereum.org/), etc)

 > **Note**
-> ⚠️ EVM-based chains are not yet supported (this is a work-in-progress)
+> ⚠️ EVM-based chains are not yet supported (this is a work-in-progress).

 ## 👩‍💻 Get Started